 TOPICAL AREA IMPACT MITIGATION MEASURE RESPONSIBLE PARTY MONITORIN G ACTION 1.
 ENFORCEMENT AGENCY 2.
 MONITORING AGENCY 3.
 MONITORING PHASE 4.4 Biological Resource es a) Would the project have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
 MM BIO-1 Focused Burrowing Owl (BUOW) Surveys The project area is located within an MSHCP Burrowing Owl Survey Area and contains suitable habitat to potentially support BUOW in the future.
 Therefore, a focused BUOW survey is required by the MSHCP.
 A qualified biologist would conduct a focused BUOW survey in accordance with the Burrowing Owl Survey Instructions for the Western Riverside Multiple Species Habitat Conservation Plan Area (MSHCP Survey Guidelines; Riverside County TLMA, 2006) within 30 days prior to ground disturbance.
 Following the completion of the focused BUOW survey, the biologist would prepare a letter report in accordance with the MSHCP Survey Guidelines summarizing the results of the survey.
 The report would be submitted to the City of Moreno Valley prior to initiating any ground disturbance activities.
 If no BUOWs or signs of BUOW are observed during the survey and concurrence is received from EPD and CDFW, project activities may begin and no further mitigation would be required.
 If BUOW or signs of BUOW are observed during the survey, the site would be considered occupied.
 The biologist would implement protection measures listed below and contact the city, EPD, and CDFW to assist in the development of avoidance, minimization, and mitigation measures, prior to commencing project activities.
-The list of potential measures to avoid and minimize impacts to BUOWs described in the above section would be implemented.
-BUOW Protection Measures If BUOWs or signs of BUOW are observed during the survey, then the site would be considered occupied and the biologist shall contact the City of Moreno Valley, EPD, and CDFW to assist in the development of avoidance, minimization, and mitigation measures discussed below, prior to commencing project activities (Riverside County TLMA, 2006).
-Planning BUOW Protection Measures Grading, construction, and other project activities on all grassland habitat will be delayed until the qualified biologist has implemented burrow exclusion and closure have been implemen Project Applicant and Qualified Biologist Field Verification 1.
-City of Moreno Valley 2.
-City of Moreno Valley 3.
-Before Construction
+BUOW Protection Measures If BUOW sor signs of BUOW are observed during the survey, then the site would be considered occupied and the biologist shall contact the City of Moreno Valley, EPD, and CDFW to assist in the development of avoidance, minimization, and mitigation measures, prior to commencing project activities (Riverside County TLMA, 2006).
+BUOW Protection Measures If BUOW protection Measures Grading, construction, and other project activities on all grassland habitat will be delayed until the qualified biologist has implemented burrow exclusion and closure have be Project Applicant and Qualified Biologist Field Verification City of Moreno Valley City of Moreno Valley Before Construction